-This opening splits the building into two to reveal a full-height atrium that allows light to penetrate deep into the building’s interior and illuminate the walkways bridging the two distinct volumes.
-The red wall of the Îlot’s northern portion folds inwardly before touching down, adding airiness and transparency to the ground floor and creating an illusion of flotation.
+This opening divides the building into two distinct blocks and reveals a full-height atrium that allows natural light to penetrate deep into the building and illuminate the walkways that connect the two volumes.
+The red wall of the northern part of the block folds inward before touching the ground, increasing the lightness and transparency of the first floor in a floating impression.

 Dupras Ledoux ingénieurs